jrsoftware/issrc/README.md

 upon `push` events, it requires some setting up, though.

 Note: The following instructions assume that you have a correctly-licensed version of Delphi installed into `C:\Program Files (x86)\Embarcadero\Studio\20.0`.
+This may not be a Community Edition because it does not support command line compilation.
 Also ensure your current Delphi license still allows you to copy a subset of the Delphi files to another machine for the specific purpose of supporting unattended builds.

 First, generate an encrypted `.zip` file containing the files needed to build Inno Setup using [7-Zip](https://www.7-zip.org/):